La dolce vita

 Luxury holidays in Italy are easy to find.
 Wherever you fancy visiting you can enjoy a fantastic range of hotels, with famously warm and friendly Italian hospitality available wherever you go.
 Explore exquisite cuisine, with each region boasting its own varieties, visit historic towns and villages, or art galleries where world renowned artists’ works are displayed.

 Choose Sovereign for your luxury holiday in Italy and we’ll help you get the best from your trip here.
-From cosmopolitan cities to pristine beaches we’ve searched high and low to find you the most luxurious hotels.
-For a combination of beautiful Italian architecture and easy access to the beach stay at the Imperial Hotel Tramontano in Sorrento.
-When it comes to cities a stay at the Hotel d’Inghilterra Roma would be an excellent choice.
+From the relaxing lakes to pristine beaches we’ve searched high and low to find you the most luxurious hotels.
 To soak in the serenity of the lakes, choose the Hotel du Lac et du Parc in Lake Garda, or explore the Amalfi Coast and stay at the Hotel Santa Caterina.

 Italy is a land of history, culture, stunning natural attractions, beautiful clear seas and more.
 And family holidays here allow you to explore all of this, whether you prefer to immerse yourselves in the many sights of the cities or relax on the beach.